UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ```
 cat secrets.json | dotnet user-secrets set
 ```

-### Local database setup

-If using docker the database will be configured automatically.

-#### Windows
-- Download the installer and PostgreSQL 15 [here](https://www.postgresql.org/download/windows/)
-- Follow default installation steps (no additional software is required from Stack Builder upon completion)
-    - You may be prompted for a password for the postgres user and a port (good defaults are "postgres" and "5432", respectively).
-If you choose your own, you will have to update the connection string in appsettings.json

-#### Mac
-- Select a download option from [here](https://www.postgresql.org/download/macosx/) and download PostgreSQL 15
-    - The [Postgres.app](https://postgresapp.com/) option works well
-- Initialise a server with the following configuration (or update `PostgreSQLConnection` in `appsettings.json` to match your own):
-    - Port: `5432`
-    - User: `postgres`
-    - Password: `postgres`

 Once the server is running, you should be able to run the project locally.